ankitdarekar02/github-listing/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.5.

+# Steps to Use the Application

+1) On the landing page you will see a search box where the user can enter the username of the github profiles.
+2) After searching for the username you can see the profile details of the user as well as their repositories on github.
+3) Maximum of 8 repositories are shown on each page which can be traversed using the pagination.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.